wallaby-rails/wallaby-rails/docs/view.md

 ### Action Prefix Mapping

-The following resourceful actions are mapped to the action prefixes:
+The following resourcesful actions are mapped to the action prefixes:

 | Action  | Action Prefix |
 | ------- | ------------- |